apache/ozone/hadoop-hdds/docs/content/design/s3_hcfs.md

 To solve the performance problems of the directory listing / rename, [HDDS-2939](https://issues.apache.org/jira/browse/HDDS-2939) is created, which propose to use a new prefix table to store the "directory" entries (=prefixes).

 [HDDS-4097](https://issues.apache.org/jira/browse/HDDS-4097) is created to normalize the key names based on file-system semantics if `ozone.om.enable.filesystem.paths` is enabled.
-But please note that `ozone.om.enable.filesystem.paths` should always be turned on if S3 and HCFS are both used which means that S3 and HCFS couldn't be used together with normalization.
+But please note that `ozone.om.enable.filesystem.paths` should always be turned on if S3 and HCFS are both used.
+It means that if both S3 and HCFS are used, normalization is forced, and S3 interface is not fully AWS S3 compatible.
+There is no option to use HCFS and S3 but with full AWS compatibility (and reduced HCFS compatibility).

 # Goals